MrStealurCar/budget-app/README.md

 2. Edit the current entries title or amount
 3. Transfer funds between 2 entries

-After refactoring to use PostgreSQL, the app now:
+After refactoring to use PostgreSQL and Google Firebase, the app now:

+- Makes the user sign in on first launch.
+- Creates a personal user ID on sign in.
 - Adds budget entries and total to a real PostgreSQL database.
 - Lets users set their own budget and create entries which will deduct from their saved total.
+- Filters through the database to only show the total budget and entries that match their user ID.
 - Features updated API routes to interact with SQL functions.
 - Retains the detailed view feature with the same options as before.
 - Prevents users from setting a negative total amount or creating an entry with a negative budget.
+- Prevent users from deleting, editing, or transferring entries that don't belong to them.
 - Keeps and saves entries and total amount on refresh.
 - Adds any leftover money back to total amount if entry is deleted.

-I'm currently making the app personalized for each user.
-Users can sign in via Google Firebase, and I'm refactoring the SQL queries, API routes, and helper functions to show only entries and budgets matching the signed-in user’s ID.
-The sign-in feature is optional for now, but the final version will require users to sign in before using the app.

 ## Why I built this